Avoid These 4 Mistakes If You’re Claiming Social Security in 2026

 If you’re planning to retire this year, you won’t really have a lot of time to build up your other savings to supplement your Social Security payout.
 However, you could make some life changes to prepare for the fact that Social Security alone won’t likely fund your dream retirement.

 For example, if you are retiring at the end of the year, you could absolutely max out your retirement plans and at least get a small head start before you draw your first Social Security check.
-Here are a few key takeaways for filing for 2025:
+Yet, it’s still good to know what’s ahead next year.
+Here are a few key takeaways for filing in 2026:

 Another way to boost your retirement earnings instead of relying solely on Social Security is to consider a part-time job or side gig after you formally retire.
 This doesn’t have to be something burdensome.
 In fact, many seniors enjoy working a few hours a week doing something they love, all the while earning additional money for retirement.